MaxShalom/brick-breaker/README.md

 # Brick Breaker
-A short, one-level, Brick Breaker game, made as a beginner project.
+A short, one-level, Brick Breaker game, made as a beginner project in Unity.
+Feel free to fork it and play around with the game and add to it.

 I plan to add more levels and features to the game soon.